oss-fun/ysd-open-campus/README.md

 ### Note

-When `vagrant up`, an error about IP range may be occured like this:
+When `vagrant up`, an error about IP range may be occurred like this:

 ```
 The IP address configured for the host-only network is not within the